 The second most important thing is audio quality.
-If possible, it’s best to meet in person, but usually a remote call is necessary.
-When we’re remote, here are some guidelines to help us have the best audio:
+Most times, we are in different locations, so we have to coordinate on remote recording setup.
+Here are some guidelines to help us have the best audio:

 - Find a quiet room.
 The best rooms have lots of soft surfaces, like curtains, bedding, sofas, clothing, carpets.
 But any room where you’re alone should work – public places like cafes or open office spaces are not ideal – but we can do it even then if you use a headset.

-- Use a headset if you have one.
+- Use a headset!
 The kind with over-ear headphones and a mic near your mouth is best.
 But it’s also ok to use earbuds with a mic, including Bluetooth earbuds if that’s all you have.
-Using your phone mic or a computer mic isn’t ideal, but it can be ok if the room is very quiet.
+If you do not have access to any kind of headset, please let me know!

 At the scheduled time of our conversation, here’s how to connect depending on your equipment: